30 (Wed) December 2020

 Shadow of a Bull (1965) by Maia Wojciechowska.
-Set in the small town of Arcangel, Spain, the book is about 12-year-old Juan, the son of a local legendary matador who died in the ring when Juan was 3.
-As Juan comes of age, the town expects him to become a bullfighter, while Juan struggles with doubts about his bravery and passion.
+Set in the small town of Arcangel, Spain, the book is about 12-year-old Manolo, the son of a local legendary matador who died in the ring when Manolo was 3.
+As Manolo comes of age, the town expects him to become a bullfighter, while he struggles with doubts about his bravery and passion.

-I enjoyed the book, which presents carefully explores Juan’s dilemma and the complex personal and cultural factors involved – the bullfighting merely a vehicle for the character study.
+I enjoyed the book, which presents carefully explores the boy’s dilemma and the complex personal and cultural factors involved – the bullfighting merely a vehicle for the character study.

 Unfortunately, the story doesn’t really discuss food, even while describing the annual fiesta.